muratk5n/thirdwave/en/README.md

 ---

 These wars are fought at another level..
-Just like regular individual is insufficient for governance but people's romantic notions of 'community governance' remains, so is 'civic bravity' in modern war.
+Just like regular individual is insufficient for modern governance but people's romantic notions of 'community governance' remains, so is 'civic bravity' in modern war.
 WWI, WWII should have beaten that out of societies but people forget.